wrufay/koinyou/README.md

 PRs welcome!
 If you want to help make this better, go for it.
 You can also contact me here: f26wu[at]uwaterloo[dot]ca

+## To-do

+- Store uploaded pfps in Cloudinary so they don't reset on redeploy